NBISweden/exac_browser/NBIS-README.txt

 The reference datasets are:

 1. GENCODE
+    Filename: gencode.gtf.gz

 2.  dbSNP
+    Filename: dbSNP.txt.bgz and dbSNP.txt.bgz.tbi

 3.  dbNSFP
+    Filename: dbNSFP_gene.gz

 4. Ensembl canonical transcripts
+    Filename: canonical_transcripts.txt.gz

 5. OMIM
+    Filename: omim_info.txt.gz

+The filenames mentioned above are the ones that the data loading script expects to find in the "exac_data" directory under "swegen-browser".
+These may be supplied by symbolic links if that makes data management easier.

-We currently have a GRChg37 and a GRChg38 verison of each set of data in the two collections "exac-common-GRChg37" and "exac-common-GRChg38" respectively.
+We currently have a GRChg37 and a GRChg38 verison of each set of data in the two collections,"exac-common-GRChg37" and "exac-common-GRChg38" respectively, in the "swefreq-db" container.

 When fetching datasets, it may be a good idea to work in an empty directory which you then fill up with data for a particular human